Miguel Rojas Preview, Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Miguel Rojas and his .424 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter Pedro Avila and the San Diego Padres at Dodger Stadium, Monday at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.344 batting average in his past 10 games), take on starting pitcher Michael Wacha and the San Diego Padres at Dodger Stadium, Tuesday at 10:10 PM ET.

-In his last appearance, he strung together four hits (going 4-for-5 with an RBI) against the Nationals.
+He had a hitless showing in his last game (0-for-2 with an RBI) against the Padres.

 Miguel Rojas Game Info & Props vs. the Padres